 Thinking about studying in Tasmania?
 For international students Study Tasmania provides information on the full range of courses available in the State.

 Making the move from interstate – from childcare to Vocational Education Training (VET) and university, find the place for you.

 When your move is booked Discover Tasmania can help you start planning your weekend adventures.

-If investment is more your style Invest Tasmania will help you on your way.
+If investment is more your style the Office of the Coordinator-General will help you on your way.